Unit 1 of 9

 SECTION 1

-Primary Jobless Claims measure the number of people who filed for unemployment benefits for the first time during a given period.
+Primary Jobless Claims measure the number of people who apply for unemployment benefits for the first time during a specific period.
+Traders follow this report because it gives an early view of labour market conditions.

 SECTION 2